 When do you feel free?
 To me it can be cantering with a horse on an open field, to dance it all out on a club, or of course to leave Sweden and enter a new destination.
 Travelling is freedom.

 But what is freedom really at home?
-It’s to have a home where nobody intrudes, where I can speak my mind freely, whether orally or in writing, without neither repurcussions, nor being stalked or slandered.
+It’s to have a home!
+A home where nobody intrudes, where I can speak my mind freely, whether orally or in writing, without neither repercussions, nor being stalked or slandered.
 It’s simply being free from oppression.
 And free to be alone.

 If this is my Swedish freedom, what is it then I’m supposed to defend?